-The Department of Residence Life has made every effort to instil a safety culture in our hall communities.
+The Department of Residence Life has made every effort to instill a safety culture in our residential communities.
 The safety of our residents is of utmost importance to us and we strive to keep all of our facilities secure.
 UAF is a safe campus, and we intend to keep it safe by making sure that our roughly 2,000 residential students, staff and faculty understand and take a part in protecting themselves and their community.
-The more proactive we are, the safer we become and remember - If You See Something, Say Something!
+The more proactive we are, the safer we become and remember - If You See Something, Say Something, Do Something!

 PolarExpress Security & Hall Access

 All of our halls are equipped with a card access system.
 This system utilizes your PolarExpress card.
 Only residents of the building can gain access by swiping their cards through the card reader.
 The system is operational 24 hours a day, seven days a week.
 Giving your PolarExpress card to someone else (including friends, family, significant others, etc.) is a security risk and violation of PolarExpress Policy.